Structuring Freedom to Operate Opinions: Reducing Risk of Patent Infringement

 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will guide patent counsel preparing freedom to operate (FTO) opinions for companies developing new products.
 The panel will outline best practices for drafting FTO opinions to reduce infringement risks and exposure to potential damages awards.

-- Strategies for drafting and developing FTO opinions
+- Considerations for drafting and developing FTO opinions

 The panel will review these and other crucial issues: